06 Dec 6 Steps in Exchange to Office 365 Migration [A Guide]

-As the migration takes place in different batches, each batch is carefully migrated to Office 365.
+As the migration process takes place in different batches, each batch is carefully migrated to Office 365.
 After the crucial step of syncing the mailboxes is performed, the rerouting takes place to make sure every aspect of your interface moves via Office 365.
 During the Office 365 migration process, the email messages are first landed into the Exchange server and then moved on to the Office 365 platform.
-After the completion of migration, the rerouting ensures all the traffic moves to the Office 365 platform directly.
+After the completion of migration, the rerouting ensures all the traffic goes to the Office 365 platform directly.
 This phase involves the DNS rerouting of Skype for Business, Outlook, and other Office 365 apps.

 - Office 365 Maintenance and Support

-Every client is recommended to opt for a maintenance and support program which includes user management, security, troubleshooting and assigning privilege permissions.
+Every client is recommended to opt for a maintenance and support program which includes user management, security, troubleshooting, and assigning privilege permissions.
 This is advised to ensure the management of your new cloud environment is easier.

 It is highly beneficial for businesses today to move to Microsoft’s cloud-based service.
-Business projects, workflows and communication networks are easier to manage even without professional IT skills or knowledge.
+Business projects, workflows, and communication networks are easier to manage even without professional IT skills or knowledge.
 So, when are you making your move to Office 365 with Star Knowledge as your perfect migration partner?